SummaryDev/evm-archive/README.md

 where topic0 = '0xddf252ad1be2c89b69c2b068fc378daa952ba7f163c4a11628f55a4df523b3ef';
 ```

-When you know the event's ABI:
+Which you compose knowing the event's ABI:

 ```json
 {